Children in Reception are taught the Early Years Foundation Stage (EYFS) and children in Years 1 to 6 are taught the National Curriculum.

 Careful and rigorous assessments give a clear measure of attainment and progress for every child.
 From this learning can be personalised with each child working towards achieving their individual targets.

 Our homework policy can be found here.
-(This is currently under review and will be updated soon)

 What is taught in each year group is detailed in our year group topic maps.
 Click on the links below to see each topic map: